Moving sum procedure for change point detection under piecewise linearity: Concluding remarks

 \section{Concluding remarks}

 This paper introduces a moving sum-based methodology for detecting multiple changes in both intercept and slope parameters under a piecewise linear model.
-We derive the asymptotic null distribution of the proposed Wald-type MOSUM statistic, which guarantees the family-wise error rate control of the MOSUM procedure.
+We derive the asymptotic null distribution of the proposed Wald-type MOSUM test statistic, which provides a principled way of calibrating the methodology while controlling the family-wise error.
 We also establish its theoretical consistency in multiple change point detection and, when the additional continuity is imposed, derive the rate of localization.
-In doing so, we make a mild assumption on the errors which is considerably weaker than the (sub-)Gaussianity assumptions found in the relevant literature.
-The competitiveness of the proposed methodology is further demonstrated empirically on both simulated and real datasets compared to the state-of-the-art, where it shows promising performance thanks to the adoption of moving windows that enable fast computation and real-time monitoring for changes.
-We envision that the proposed methodology and tools for theoretical analysis can be generalized to detect multiple change points under piecewise polynomial models, which we leave for future research.
+In doing so, we make a mild assumption on the errors, which is considerably weaker than independence and (sub-)Gaussianity assumptions found in the relevant literature.
+The competitiveness of the proposed methodology is further demonstrated empirically on both simulated and real datasets compared to the existing methods, where it shows promising performance thanks to the adoption of moving windows that enables efficient computation with $O(n)$ complexity.
+We envision that the proposed methodology and tools for theoretical analysis can be generalized to detect multiple change points under piecewise polynomial models.